wonkygecko/JetKVM-SSL-Push/README.md

 🔒 Security & Safety
 ---
-- Script is required to be ran manually the first time (or when new JetKVM hosts are added) to force the user to review the public SSH key of the JetKVM host and ensure it is correct before being able to be setup as a cron job.
+- Script is suggested to be ran manually the first time (or when new JetKVM hosts are added) to make the user review and accept the public SSH key of each JetKVM host.
 - The script intentionally uses strict SSH and non-interactive modes to avoid accidental prompts.
 - Keep your private keys secure and limit access to the `.jetkvm.env` file.
 ---